nobraininside/dropQbsd/README.md

 # dropQbsd

-*dropQbsd — compartmentalization made simple*
+*dropQbsd — Compartmentalization made simple*

 Take an excellent idea — security by compartmentalization, as developed by Qubes OS — and strip away the hypervisor. **dropQbsd relies on native OpenBSD user separation instead of heavy virtualization**.
 Same security.
 Low resources.
 No multi-gigabyte VM images.
 No complex Xen setups.
 Just a few rules, a solid pf.conf, and a handful of scripts.
 That's it.